weibeld/docker-ubuntu-telegram-cli/README.md

 This image lets you to start the Telegram CLI yourself.

 If you want to be taken directly into the interactive Telegram CLI command-line, you can use, for example, [frankwolf/telegram-cli](https://hub.docker.com/r/frankwolf/telegram-cli/).

+## Docker Hub

+This image is on Docker Hub as [weibeld/ubuntu-telegram-cli](https://hub.docker.com/r/weibeld/ubuntu-telegram-cli/).